 Although DBT is a new approach to addiction treatment, this method was developed using rigorous research methodology; rather than focusing on one specific aspect of addiction, this addresses the problem at every level.

 Every part of the treatment is proven effective in helping develop healthier thinking and acting regarding substance abuse treatment and prevention.
-This article will educate you more on this highly effective treatment option.
+This article will educate you more on this highly effective treatment option and will show you how Dialectical Behavioral Therapy can improve upon your treatment here in Orange County, CA.

 What is Dialectical Behavioral Therapy (DBT)?